S V B T E R R A N E A

 ![]() |

 Under the corridor of photos 2 and 6 there is (7) a drain for the rain waters that that day were particularly clear.
 We understood that a safety hazard for the visiting public is the slow outflow of the water.
-The underground may be flooded during a downpour - as recently happened, also due to the burst of a modern drain nearby - and the water may reach a dangerous level for the visitors.
-That is why the visits to the underground are suspended during very bad weather.
+The underground may be flooded during a downpour and the water may reach a dangerous level for the visitors.
+That is why the visits to the underground are suspended in case of very bad weather.
 Photo 8 shows another attachment for the capstans.

 ![]() |